SravanthiSinha/holbertonschool-linux_programming/0x09-libasm/README.md

  nasm -f elf64 <file.asm>
 ```

+* main - contains all the main files to test the functions created

 * libasm.h - The prototypes of all  functions are included in this header

 * 0-strlen.asm - A copycat of the function strlen(3), in x86-64 Assembly